An even smaller crossover vs the CR-V, the HR-V was introduced in 2016 and has had just two of the smarter keys used in

 This key was used in the following model years of the HR-V:

 Here’s my youtube video I made of replacing the key battery in the HR-V:

 This is the battery you need for this Honda HR-V physical key with rectangle buttons:

-- One pack of (2) CR1620 lithium coin cell batteries for small electronic devices
+- IN THE BOX: 2-pack of CR1620 3 volt lithium coin cell replacement batteries for small electronic devices

 - DEVICE COMPATIBLE: Ideal for watches, calculators, games, medical devices, and more